rrb211570/VideoWeaver/README.md

 Note: No flags defaults to downloading package with all features

 Ex. npm install videoweaver -mcv
-&emsp;&emsp;npm install videoweaver -s
+&emsp;&ensp;npm install videoweaver -s
-&emsp;&emsp;npm install videoweaver  // installs all features
+&emsp;&ensp;npm install videoweaver  // installs all features

 All you need to do next is to instantiate VideoWeaverPanel, host your project, and you're ready to start video editing!